CellNetix

-CellNetix Pathology & Laboratories, LLC, headquartered in Seattle, Washington, is a premier anatomic pathology provider in the Pacific Northwest, with 50 physicians and more than 300 total staff.
+CellNetix Pathology & Laboratories, LLC, headquartered in Tukwila, Washington, is a premier anatomic pathology provider in the Pacific Northwest, with 60 physicians and more than 300 total staff.
 Services include cytology, histology, fine needle aspiration (FNA) services, flow cytometry, immunohistochemistry, immunofluorescence, UroVysion™, and molecular diagnostics.

 CellNetix institutes pollution prevention planning and receives technical assistance from Washington State Department of Ecology.

 Methods

 CellNetix uses a subspecialized case allocation process in which specimens arrive in the pathology laboratory and staff allocate them by subspecialty: breast cases to breast pathologists, gastroenterology (GI) cases to GI pathologists, genitourinary cases (GU) cases to GU pathologists, etc. In a typical case allocation process in a non-specialized pathology practice, cases are manually allocated to pathologists based on workload, without regard to the type of case.
 Tests are interpreted by board-certified pathologists who have experience in breast core biopsies, GI biopsies, Pap tests, and prostate biopsies.

 CellNetix is expanding the utilization of molecular biology to identify the root cause of abnormalities within the genetic material of the cell itself.
 The CellNetix molecular pathology department tests for breast, gastric, colon and lung cancers, as well as melanoma.
 A women's health subspecialty provides high-risk HPV testing, testing for the detection of Neisseria gonorrhoeae (GC) and Chlamydia trachomatis (CT), as well as vaginosis/vaginitis testing.